SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="free" href="#contents" style="font-size:2em;">VI.
 "Free Grace" Theology</a>

 Free Grace Theology is a minority view among the faculty members at Dallas Theological Seminary, more specifically this view comes from a man named Zane Hodges who taught from 1959 to 1986.
 Free grace theology was systematized by theologians such as Dr.’s Charles Ryrie and Zane Hodges in the 1980s as a response to "Lordship Salvation."
+Many of them claim their teachings come from Lewis Sperry Chafer who wrote his systematic theology in 1947-48 and his abridged work in 1988.

 > The order is a logical one.
 Man needs to see his state of sin, have proof of the righteousness that the Savior provides, and be reminded that if he refuses to receive that Savior he faces certain condemnation.